 You should know that there are steps you could take to legally transport an open container in California.
 Technically, you are allowed to transport these containers if you have them:

 You could also be allowed to carry previously opened containers of medical marijuana in some cases.
-However, you’ll need a valid doctor’s order in order to carry marijuana in this way.
-In other cases, you’ll need to keep in one of the approved locations in your vehicle.
+However, you’ll need a valid doctor’s order to transport marijuana in this way.
+In other cases, you’ll need to keep any marijuana cases in one of the approved locations in your vehicle.

-So, what happens if you get a ticket for transporting an open container in California?
+What happens if you get a ticket for transporting an open container in California?
 Carrying an open container is usually considered an infraction.
-This means that you face relatively minor penalties for a conviction.
+The penalties for a conviction of an infraction tend to be relatively minor.

 You could end up facing six months of jail time after a conviction in this situation.
 You may also face fines of up to $1,000.
 A DUI lawyer will help if you are accused of this traffic violation.